Sounders’ defense foiled again in 3-0 loss at Real Salt Lake

 Jonathan Campbell and Saad Abdul-Salaam filled the holes along the Sounders back line.
 Wednesday was Campbell’s third Sounders appearance, all starts.
 Abdul-Salaam has performed well on the wing for the Sounders, making his fourth straight start.

-The Sounders (11-8-6) started a new face in forward Luis Silva, who was up top along with Raul Ruidiaz.
+The Sounders (11-8-6) also started a new face in forward Luis Silva, who was up top along with Raul Ruidiaz.
 Silva signed with the team Aug.
 7 from a club in Finland, but his last MLS club was RSL in 2018.

+But utilizing a different formation and making adjustments at halftime didn’t help the team find a spark.
+The Sounders have conceded 11 goals in their past five games, going 1-3-1 during the stretch.

+“I’m still adapting and it’s going to take some time to get along with some of the guys on the field,” said Silva via audio provided by MLS.
+“I thought we had a good game plan.
+It’s soccer, and things didn’t go our way this game.
+We have a quick turnaround, so we’ve got to learn from this and move on.”

 RSL (12-9-4) is under new leadership after Mike Petke was fired as coach on Sunday.
 Petke was accused of using a homophobic slur in Spanish toward a referee in July.
 MLS fined Petke $25,000 and put him on a two-week suspension, but the club ultimately terminated his contract and placed longtime assistant Freddy Juarez in as interim coach for the remainder of the 2019 season.